Members of the Covenant: Fourth Century

 During the fourth century and beyond, the image of Christians as "strangers" emerged.
-Monks of this lineage acted as a missionary to their communities, building a life around hospitality to others, serving the poor, and standing up for cases of social justice.
-"For them, following Christ meant active engagement, as Christ’s representatives, with the ‘world’ they had renounced, rather than permanent social withdrawal."
-It is out of this context that the "Sons and Daughters of the Covenant" were born.
-"We must be reminded that the first Christian impulses in the lands of the Euphrates and Tigris did not come from Hellenistic Christianity via Antioch but from Palestinian Jewish Christianity ... these archaic conditions, which understood the qeiama as the whole congregation of celibates who alone were admitted to baptism and sacramental life, were tenacious and were able to last for generations."
+Monks of this lineage acted as a missionary to their communities, building a life around hospitality to others, serving the poor such as by becoming service personnel in hospitals.
+The Qeiama were listed together with the priests and deacons, and were instructed to "remain continually in the worship service of the church and not cease the times of prayer and psalmody night and day."
+Moreover, the Sons of the Covenant had administrative duties; no one was permitted to be a rabbaita ("steward") of the church unless no qeiama was available.
+"We must be reminded that the first Christian impulses in the lands of the Euphrates and Tigris did not come from Hellenistic Christianity via Antioch but from Palestinian Jewish Christianity ... these archaic conditions, which understood the qeiama as the whole congregation of celibates who alone were admitted to baptism and sacramental life, were tenacious and were able to last for generations.".
+St Aphrahat, writing between 337 and 345, described the ascetic life as being a separation from the world, noting in his 6th Demonstration: "We should be aliens from this world, just as Christ did not belong to this world."
+He equated the term "holiness" with "virgin" in both a literal sense and to symbolize uncontamination from the world.

 During this time historical records of the Syrian church indicate that they began to initiate Roman concepts of church into their practice.
 This led to divisions between the benai and benat qeiama and the married and vocational members of the church who were also active participants in society.
 However, the two groups were able to merge and adopted a syncretism of belief in which they understood their spiritual growth as steps.